SamOwens/BladeForm/README.md

 | **Engine** | `bladeform/` — Python package, and the only thing that writes STEP | Python 3.10+ |
 | **Helper** | `helper.py` + `start_bladeform.bat` — local server on 127.0.0.1 | Python 3.10+ |

-Read `STATUS.md` before trusting any number.
-It lists exactly what is verified, what is approximate, and what does not work.

 ---